 Silver Grey, Silver Shine and Monsoon Black are also available in slabs of 2 x 1 m thickness, though Monsoon Black is found in very small quantities.
 Both Silver Grey and Silver Shine tend to be relatively more uniform materials.

 The quarries of the above named varieties are located in the Himalayan region Sivalik in the mountain state of Himachal Pradesh.
 The materials are available in relatively small quantities partly because the quarries are closed for about half the year due to snow.

 There is also another variety which would best be classified as sandstone / quartzite and which is more abundantly available in the market.
-This variety is to be found in the state of Rajasthan and there about 50 quarries being currently exploited.
+This variety is to be found in the state of Rajasthan and there more than 50 quarries being currently exploited, the quarries being of small size.
 The deposits are big and there is no problem of availability of the raw material.
 The quarries are to be found in the area near Kota, in Bijoli, district of Bhilwara, which is the main hub for quartzite.
 Almost 90 % of the material is extracted and processed in Rajasthan.
 As is often the case in the stone industry all over the world, different companies give different names to each material, often creating confusion.
 But generally speaking, the different commercial varieties in the market go by names of:

 c) Garda.
 This variety comes with a lot of colour variation, from pink to brownish.

 d) Chocolate.
 The colour tends to be uniform but one can find white patches on 20 to 25% of the surface.